antonstamov/wfdb-java/trunk/Readme.txt

 This is a collection of Java wrappers to the WFDB Application Software.
 The wrappers call compiled WFDB native code, supported only on Windows, Mac, and Linux (32 and 64 bits).

+NOTE:

+When compiling Java class make sure to change appropiate setting in the compiler to target the appropiate JRE version of MATLAB.
+To find the MATLAB JRE version, type the following command in MATLAB:

+lower(char(java.lang.System.getProperty('java.version')))

+Failure to take this into account will result in failure to find class when attemping to use it:

+???
+Error using ==> javaObject No class org.wfdb.etc can be located on Java class path

 Current supported classes:

 For headless build, run: